Józef Tkaczuk: History

-Interpretation

 The graffiti has been labelled a pop-culture icon in the Gazeta Wyborcza newspaper, whilst the poet Juliusz Erazm Bolek has used Józef Tkaczuk as a synonym for the everyman, describing the graffiti's appearance during the Norse colonization of North America, when Yuri Gagarin travelled to outer space, and when Apollo 11 landed on the Moon.
 The anthropologist Olga Drenda has described the phenomenon as a typical visual icon of Poland's transition from communism.